albar965/littlenavmap-manual/en/ONLINENETWORKS.md

 ## Online Networks {#online-networks}

-The online network functionality allows to connect to [VATSIM](https://www.vatsim.net), [IVAO](https://ivao.aero) or private online networks using `whazzup.txt` files.
+The online network functionality allows to connect to [VATSIM](https://www.vatsim.net), [IVAO](https://ivao.aero) or other online networks which publish `whazzup.txt` files.
 This covers display of information for centers, clients and servers on the map.

 Network specific information like user names, active centers/towers, frequencies, flight plans and much more are displayed world wide without limits like distance to the user aircraft.